zaima-sohail/Deep_learning_projects/readme.md

 |---|---|---|
 | Doesn't converge | Data not linearly separable | Transform features (e.g. x1² + x2²) |

 ## Tech Used
 - Python
 - NumPy
 - Matplotlib (for visualizing decision boundary)

 ## Key Takeaway
 A basic perceptron can only draw a straight line to separate classes.
 When data isn't linearly separable, transforming the features (or using a multi-layer network) is required.
+## project3:
+# Customer Churn Prediction

+A machine learning project that predicts whether a customer is likely to churn using a neural network built with TensorFlow/Keras.

+## Technologies

+* Python
+* Pandas
+* NumPy
+* Scikit-learn
+* TensorFlow / Keras
+* Matplotlib

+## Dataset

+`Churn_Modelling.csv`

+## Model

+The neural network uses:

+* ReLU activation in hidden layers
+* Sigmoid activation in the output layer
+* Binary cross-entropy loss
+* Adam optimizer

+## Result

+The model is trained to classify customers into:

+* `0` — No Churn
+* `1` — Churn